 Our extended full blood profile also includes a thyroid function screen that tests for T3, T4 and TSH.
 Tired without reason?
 Losing or gaining weight without reason?
 It could be your thyroid.

 Thyroid dysfunction can begin at any time of life.
-Just because you had a normal thyroid as a child or young person, does not mean that has not changed later in life.
-It’s always worth checking your thyroid is doing what it needs to do.
+Just because you had a normal thyroid as a child or young person, does not mean that it has not changed later in life.
+It’s always worth checking that your thyroid is functioning properly.

 Vitamin D level

-The most common finding in our extended full blood profile is low vitamin D. Living in a cold climate means that especially over the autumn and winter months, our vitamin D level can plummet.
-Vitamin D is connected to so many conditions from MS to chronic fatigue to fibromyalgia.
+The most common finding in our comprehensive blood profile is low vitamin D. Living in a cold climate means that, especially during the autumn and winter months, our vitamin D levels can plummet.
+Vitamin D is connected to so many conditions, from MS to chronic fatigue to fibromyalgia.
 In many people, low vitamin D presents as tiredness and low energy, aches and pains.
-It’s easily sorted with a prescribed or over the counter supplement (depending on your level).
+It’s easily sorted with a prescribed or over-the-counter supplement (depending on your level).

-It is really simple to book yourself in for a full blood profile or extended full blood profile with us.
+It’s really simple to book a full blood profile or an extended full blood profile with us.
 Just click on the online booking button or call us.
-Our friendly team is here to answer your questions and help you take this important step towards your health and wellbeing.
+Our friendly team is here to answer your questions and assist you in taking this important step towards achieving your health and well-being.